davepinch/pinchy.cc/collections/_cues/be-compassionate-with-yourself.md

 ---
-title: "be compassionate with yourself"
+title: BE COMPASSIONATE WITH YOURSELF
 date: 2023-08-01
 related:
   - LOVE YOURSELF